jupi421/Notes/LectureNotes/ACP-MD-Hamilton-Mechanics.md

 $$
 where $\mathbb{J}$ is the symplectic normal form.
 From this follows that symplectic matrices are invertible and form a group (Sp(2d, $\mathbb{R}$)).
 Furthermore symplectic transformations preserve the structure of Hamilton's equations.
 In classical systems such transformations are called canonical transformations.
+**If a flow is symplectic, then there is a Hamiltonian associated with it.**
+**Also symplecticity implies consnervation af phase space density.**

 Also a **differentiable map** is called **symplectic ** if the Jacobian $\partial \phi(x)$ is everywhere symplectic.
 This expression depends on the Jacobian because that is the derivative of a function in all directions and differentiable functions can be locally expressed as linear ones.
 *More about symplecticity in script p.207-208*